dieghernan/SCP-017.github.io/pages/_collections/_my.posts/post2.md

 Because of this, Storj is also faster, cheaper, and more secure than traditional cloud storage platforms.

+**Huge Storage**
+- Get 150 GB Storage and Bandwidth Limit per month on the decentralized cloud for free on Storj DCS.
+Perfect for developers and smaller projects.

+- Get a monthly deal of 4$ per Terabyte of Storage and 7$ per Terabyte of Bandwidth when you subscribe for their Pro Account.

 **Faster**
 - Multiple machines are serving your file´s pieces simultaneously.